2018ik/2018ik.github.io/_wiki/galatians_chapters.markdown

 ## Chapter 6

 When Son is revealed in someone (Gal.
 1:16), He will live in them (Gal.
 2:20).
-As He dwells within, He becomes the all-inclusive life-giving Spirit as the reality of the blessing of Abraham and becomes formed in man (Gal.
+Through this indwelling, He becomes real to them as the all-inclusive life-giving Spirit as the reality of the blessing of Abraham (Gal.
+3:14) and becomes formed in man (Gal.
 4:19).
-The result of the Christ who is revealed, lived, subjectively all-inclusive and formed is the practicality of the new creation (Gal.
+The result of this Christ who is revealed, indwelling, subjectively all-inclusive and formed is the practicality of the new creation (Gal.
 6:15).